Henry Paget, 5th Marquess of Anglesey: Financial trouble and death

-In 1905, Paget died in Monte Carlo following a long illness, with his ex-wife by his side, and his remains were returned to St Edwen's Church, Llanedwen, on his Anglesey estate, for burial.
+In March 1905, Lord Anglesey died in Monte Carlo following a long illness, with his ex-wife by his side, and his remains were returned to St Edwen's Church, Llanedwen, on his Anglesey estate, for burial.
 The Times reported that despite all that was known of him, he remained much liked by the people of Bangor, who were sorry to hear of his death.
 In 1909, Lilian, Marchioness of Anglesey, married John Francis Grey Gilliat (a banker) by whom she had three children.

-The title passed to his cousin Charles Henry Alexander Paget, who destroyed all the papers of the 5th Marquess and converted the Gaiety Theatre back into a chapel.
+The title passed to his first cousin Charles Henry Alexander Paget, who destroyed all the papers of the 5th Marquess and converted the Gaiety Theatre back into a chapel.
 It was at least in part owing to the debts left by the 5th Marquess that the family's principal English estate at Beaudesert, Staffordshire, had to be broken up and sold in the 1930s.
 The Paget family moved into Plas Newydd as their permanent residence.

 Legacy

 Plas Newydd remained in the possession of the Paget family until 1976, when it was donated to the National Trust.
-Today the house and gardens are open to the public, and the house contains an art collection which includes a number of photographs of the 5th Marquess in theatrical costume.
+Today, the house and gardens are open to the public, and the house contains an art collection that includes a number of photographs of the 5th Marquess in theatrical costume.

-In March 2020, a diamond tiara claimed to have been worn by the 5th Marquess was put up for auction (not by the Paget family) at the 2020 European Fine Art Fair in Maastricht.
-There is no proof Paget ever owned the tiara, but it was worn by Marjorie, Marchioness of Anglesey (wife of the 6th Marquess) at the coronation of King George VI in 1937.
+In March 2020, a diamond tiara claimed to have probably been worn by the 5th Marquess in his stage productions was put up for auction by the family at the 2020 European Fine Art Fair in Maastricht.
+The tiara was apparently retained after the auctions were held to repay the debts accrued by the 5th Marquess, and it was later worn by Marjorie, Marchioness of Anglesey (wife of the 6th Marquess), at the coronation of King George VI in 1937.

-Paget's style has often been compared to that of the flamboyant rock star Freddie Mercury.
+Lord Anglesey's style has often been compared to that of the flamboyant rock star Freddie Mercury.

-In 2017 the actor and composer Seiriol Davies wrote and performed in How To Win Against History, a musical based on Paget's life.
-The award-winning show was performed at the 2017 Edinburgh Festival Fringe before a tour of Wales and England.
-In 2019 the show had its Irish premiere at the Dublin Theatre Festival.
+In 2017, the actor and composer Seiriol Davies wrote and performed in How To Win Against History, a musical based on Lord Anglesey's life.
+The award-winning show was performed at the 2017 Edinburgh Festival Fringe before a tour of England and Wales.
+In 2019, the show had its Irish premiere at the Dublin Theatre Festival.

-The British-American fashion designer Harris Reed cited Paget as an inspiration for his 2020 collection Thriving In Our Outrage.
+The British-American fashion designer Harris Reed cited Lord Anglesey as an inspiration for his 2020 collection Thriving In Our Outrage.

+In May 2024, a biographical film about Lord Anglesey called Madfabulous was announced, starring Callum Scott Howells.